-Nolo's book Special Needs Trusts, by Stephen Elias, explains how special needs trusts work and gives you the tools to make one yourself.
+Nolo's book Special Needs Trusts, by Kevin Urbatsch, explains how special needs trusts work and gives you the tools to make one yourself.
 Of course, if you have a complicated situation or if you would rather have an expert's advice about your specific situation, you may also want to see a lawyer who's an expert in this field.

-Both Quicken WillMaker Plus (software) and Nolo's Online Will (online) make it simple to name a caretaker for your pet in your will.
-Both products also help you leave money to your pet's caretaker, specifically for the care of your pet.
+Nolo's Quicken WillMaker makes it simple to name a caretaker for your pet in your will.
+It also helps you leave money to your pet's caretaker, specifically for the care of your pet.